uosyph/GovServicesPortal/README.md

 - **Chatbot Assistance**: Use the integrated chatbot to ask questions related to the Portal, navigate through it, and easily find specific information.

+- **Multilingual Support**: Access the Portal in both English and Arabic for a more inclusive user experience.

 ### For Admins

 - **View User Profiles**: Access and view detailed user profiles, including personal information and order history.